chocolateboy/vim-myspace/README.md

 ## I prefer 2 spaces.
 Can I use this plugin to view/edit 4-space files with 2 spaces?

-Yes and no. While well-formed indents can correctly be roundtripped e.g. for 4 → 2:
+Yes and no. While well-formed indents can correctly be roundtripped, e.g. for 4 → 2:

 | from   | to   | back   |
 | -----: | ---: | -----: |